graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 *This is a selection of some of the improvements that are now stable following the v1.35 release.*

-### Comparable ResourceVersion semantics
+### Comparable resource version semantics

-The `ResourceVersion` comparability has been strengthened to give clients more than simple equality checks.
-With Kubernetes v1.34 or before, clients treat the resource version as an opaque string, while the API server uses it internally as a monotonically increasing integer.
-In v1.35, this proposal aligns client-side semantics with API server behavior, allowing clients to interpret resource versions as integers and compare their ordering.
+Kubernetes v1.35 changes the way that clients are allowed to interpret [resource versions](/docs/reference/using-api/api-concepts/#resource-versions).

+Before v1.35, the only supported comparison that clients could make was to check for string equality: if two resource versions were equal, they were the same.
+Clients could also provide a resource version to the API server and ask the control plane to do internal comparisons, such as streaming all events since a particular resource version.

+In v1.35, all in-tree resource versions meet a new stricter definition: the values are a special form of decimal number.
+And, because they can be compared, clients can do their own operations to compare two different resource versions.
+For example, this means that a client reconnecting after a crash can detect when it has lost updates, as distinct from the case where there has been an update but no lost changes in the meantime.

-This enables key use cases such as storage version migration, informer performance improvements, and more reliable controller behavior, all of which require knowing whether one resource version is newer than another.
+This change in semantics enables other important use cases such as [storage version migration](/docs/tasks/manage-kubernetes-objects/storage-version-migration/), performance improvements to _informers_ (a client helper concept), and controller reliability.
+All of those cases require knowing whether one resource version is newer than another.
-The KEP introduces a comparison utility for clients and adds conformance tests to ensure clusters meet the new guarantees.
-It does not attempt to limit resource version size or define additional structure beyond comparability.

 This work was done as part of [KEP #5504](https://kep.k8s.io/5504) led by SIG API Machinery.